 Senegal was part of several West African empires, including the Empire of Ghana (8th century), and the Djolof kingdom, in the area between the Senegal River and Dakar (13th and 14th centuries).
-In the early 16th century Portuguese traders made contact with coastal kingdoms, and became the first in a long line of 'interested' foreigners: soon the British, French and Dutch jostled for control of strategic points for the trade in slaves and goods.
-In 1659 the French built a trading station at Saint-Louis; the town later became the capital of French West Africa.
+In the early 16th century Portuguese traders made contact with the coastal kingdoms, and became the first in a long line of “interested” foreigners: soon the British, French and Dutch jostled for control of strategic points for the trade in enslaved people and goods.
+In 1659, the French built a trading station at Saint-Louis; the town later became the capital of French West Africa.

 Dakar, home to tiny fishing villages, was chosen as capital of the Senegalese territory, and as early as 1848 Senegal had a deputy in the French parliament.

 In the run-up to independence in 1960, Senegal joined French Sudan (present-day Mali) to form the Mali Federation.
 It lasted all of two months, and in August 1960, Senegal became a republic.
 Its first president, Léopold Sédar Senghor, a socialist and poet of international stature, commanded respect in Senegal and abroad.
 His economic management, however, didn't match his way with words.
 At the end of 1980, he voluntarily stepped down and was replaced by Abdou Diouf, who soon faced a string of mounting crises.

 The early 1980s saw the start of an ongoing separatist rebellion in the southern region of Casamance.
 Seven years later, a minor incident on the Mauritanian border led to riots and deportations in both countries, as well as a three-year suspension of diplomatic relations and hundreds of casualties.
 Tensions mounted in other parts of the country as a result of austerity measures.